walkrflocka/orpheusmorebetter/README.md

 Installation
 ------------

-`orpheusmorebetter` requires Python 3.13.x, downloads of which can be found at https://www.python.org/downloads/.
+`orpheusmorebetter` was designed with Python 3.13.x, downloads of which can be found at https://www.python.org/downloads/.
+User tests have indicated Python >3.11 is compatible, and theoretically the package should work all the way back to Python 3.9.

 To install all required Python packages, `cd` into the `orpheusmorebetter` directory and execute: